-The Faculty Law, Economics and Finance, University of Luxembourg includes three disciplines offering exceptional academic programmes and conducting rigorous research activities.
-The Faculty is an evolution from the departments of law and economics of the former University Centre (Centre Universitaire), the predecessor to the University of Luxembourg.
+The Faculty Law, Economics and Finance, University of Luxembourg includes three disciplines offering exceptional academic programs and conducting rigorous research activities.
+The Faculty is an evolution from the departments of law and economics of the former University Center (Centre Universitaire), the predecessor to the University of Luxembourg.

 The FDEF consists of three research units, originally established as part of the Gabriel Lippmann Public Research Centre (Centre de Recherche Public Gabriel Lippmann), evolving to include today's Luxembourg School of Finance.

-This Faculty offers 6 Master degrees, 3 Bachelor degrees and two professional programmes.
+This Faculty offers 6 Master degrees, 3 Bachelor degrees, and two professional programs.

-Research in Law are conducted by the Laboratoire de Droit Economique, whose research activities focus on financial and business law, and the Centre de Droit Européen .
+Research in Law is conducted by the Laboratoire de Droit Economique, whose research activities focus on financial and business law, and the Centre de Droit Européen.

 The academic offer is currently composed by:

 - Master en droit économique européen - LL.M